pedronveloso/android-digital-frame/README.md

 Your contributions can help keep Android Digital Frame thriving.
 Whether through code, feedback, or sponsorship, your support is invaluable.

- - You can find a link to my [Ko-fi](https://ko-fi.com/pedronveloso) page here on the GitHub page.
+- You can find a link to my Ko-fi page here on the GitHub page.
+This is a great way to support the project by doing a one-time or recurring donation.
  - If you'd like to contribute with code or language support, just open a PR.
 Feel free to message me by opening a new issue if you have any questions.

 Let's keep this project free and accessible for all!